neuralboot19/mercately-api/README.md

 * Rails 5.2.2
 * PostgreSQL 11.1

+## Run the project locally

+After installing all the required technologies pointed in the block above.
+You need to execute the following commands, each one in a different terminal:

+* `SCOUT_DEV_TRACE=true rails s` (execute Puma server along with scout gem to measure requests duration)
+* `node server.js` (execute the server for nodejs)
+* `./bin/webpack-dev-server` (execute webpacker)
+* `bundle exec sidekiq` (execute sidekiq for background jobs)

 ## Branch naming convention
 Please use one of these four prefixes for branch names: `feature/`, `test/`, `refactor/`, and `bug/`